MaxPaiPai/2021-Hurricane-Season/nicholas/readme.md

 from clawpack.clawutil import clawdata rundata = clawdata.ClawRunData(claw_pkg, num_dim)
 ```
 One may also want to modify AMR parameters like `amr_levels_max` and `refinement_ratios` in a more customized way.
-In this example, `amr_levels_max` was set to be `7` and `refinement_ratios` was set to be `[2, 2, 2, 3, 4, 4, 4]`.
+In this example, `amr_levels_max` was set to be `6` and `refinement_ratios` was set to be `[2, 2, 2, 3, 3, 4]`.
+Since all six guages selected for this example are close to each other, instead of using six regions of refinement around each guage, one big region of refinement at north west gulf of Mexico was added.
 More information regarding parameter can be found in the documentation here: <a href="https://www.clawpack.org/setrun_amrclaw.html#setrun-amrclaw" target="_blank">AMRClaw Information</a>.

 ## Observed Surge Data
 To compare simulation surge data by GeoClaw, we introduced the observed surge data using `clawpack.geoclaw.util.fetch_noaa_tide_data` along with each guage's station ID.
 When plotting the observed surge data, we explicitly deduct the tide amount from sea level at each location to make the data solely representing storm surge.

 ## Validation Result
 ### Station 1-Matagorda Bay Entrance Channel, TX
-Cedar Key, FL `ID: 8727520` experienced a storm surge of approximately 0.75 meter.
+Matagorda Bay Entrance Channel, TX `ID: 8773767` experienced a storm surge of approximately 0.75 meter.
 GeoClaw predicted approximately 0.80 meters.

 ![Station1_Cedar Key](./images/station1_cedarkey.png)
 ### Station 2-Freeport Harbor, TX
-Clearwater Beach, FL `ID: 8726724` experienced a storm surge of approximately 0.50 meter.
+Freeport Harbor, TX `ID: 8772471` experienced a storm surge of approximately 0.50 meter.
 GeoClaw predicted approximately 0.25 meters.

 ![Station2_Clear Water Beach](./images/station2_clearwaterbeach.png)
 ### Station 3-Old Port Aransas Pass, TX
-Old Port Tampa, FL `ID: 8726607` experienced a storm surge of approximately 0.65 meter.
+Old Port Aransas Pass, TX `ID: 8775241` experienced a storm surge of approximately 0.65 meter.
 GeoClaw predicted approximately 0.55 meters.

 ![Station3_Old Port Tampa](./images/station3_oldporttampa.png)
 ### Station 4-Port Galveston Bay Entrance, TX
-Port Manatee, FL `ID: 8726384` experienced a storm surge of approximately 0.50 meter.
+Port Galveston Bay Entrance, TX `ID: 8771341` experienced a storm surge of approximately 0.50 meter.
 GeoClaw predicted approximately 0.40 meters.

 ![Station4_Port Manatee](./images/station4_portmanatee.png)
 ### Station 5-SPI Brazos Santiago, TX
-Naples, FL `ID: 8725110` experienced a storm surge of approximately 0.60 meter.
+SPI Brazos Santiago, TX `ID: 8779749` experienced a storm surge of approximately 0.60 meter.
 GeoClaw predicted approximately 0.20 meters.

 ![Station5_Naples](./images/station5_naples.png)
 ### Station 6-Texas Point, TX
-Key West, FL `ID: 8724580` experienced a storm surge of approximately 0.30 meter.
+Texas Point, TX `ID: 8770822` experienced a storm surge of approximately 0.30 meter.
 GeoClaw predicted approximately 0.08 meters.

 ![Station6_Key West](./images/station6_keywest.png)